It’s because of quality, right? Wrong.

 Market analysts do note the good trends in growth in demand in CBD, but many feel that with about 3,000 brands for sale out there the current market is getting pretty saturated with products selling at pre-2019 price levels when there just wasn’t very much CBD out there.
 But what is really going on is that there are only so many people who can afford expensive CBD in their household’s budget.
 (And probably less now in our current economy!)

 Peace River was founded on breaking ranks with other high-priced sellers.
 It does appear that the market is indeed saturated with only those able to afford high-priced CBD.
-But we feel there is a whole population out there of people who are:
+But we feel there is a whole population out there of people who are like you:

 - Tired of these high prices.

-- Cannot afford to take a normal adult dosage daily if they do buy it.
+- Cannot afford to take even a normal dosage daily if they do buy it.

 - And people who would buy it readily for the first time if it was reasonably priced like a good curcumin or other such supplements.

 At Peace River, we know the costs of production and we know the technology of how to make high-quality CBD.
+We use only the best systems and extraction methods for the cleanest CBD.
 There is some poor quality CBD out there, to be sure.
 But we know how to identify good CBD and that’s what we bottle for our customers, then pass it along at cost-plus pricing like our signature 1000 mg, broad spectrum (0.0% THC) tincture and price it at $29.95.

 This isn’t a sale or a special discount.
 It’s our price.
 And our CoA will be as good as the best brands out there.